Explorer is a map viewing app and does not contain an authoring experience. However, you can create maps with your data to use in the app.

 The following are limitations when authoring maps for offline use in Explorer:

-- All the basemap data needs to be contained in a single geodatabase.
+- If using a version of ArcGIS Pro earlier than 2.1, all the basemap data needs to be contained in a single geodatabase.

 If your basemap has data from multiple geodatabases and you don't want to restructure it, consider making a vector tile package and using it as the basemap of your offline map.